 As with any tool, you get what you pay for.
 Choose the best quality steel for your knives because they will maintain a sharper edge longer.
 Always keep your knives clean, keep them sharp and in a protective sheath or covered knife rack.

 Never wash your knives in a dishwasher because the heat and detergent will deteriorate the handles.
 Wash and dry them by hand.
-And hone then regularly between sharpenings.
+And hone them regularly between sharpening.

 Your knives are essential to successful cooking and barbecuing.
 With proper care, they will last for years.